 With performance marketing, these costs are variable and can be controlled based upon performance.
 With traditional marketing, it’s as Hunter S. once said: “buy the ticket, take the ride.”

 Directly related to cost, there’s lower risk involved for brands when utilizing performance marketing methods.
 As you only pay when a certain action is completed, you’re not risking an entire quarter or year’s worth of marketing budget on an effort that could completely fall flat.

 With performance marketing, you can spend money ONLY on the campaigns that are working, AND adapt your spend and budget in real time.
-This allows D2C brand to limit the risk of any given campaign — a crucial advantage for any D2C business, no matter your goals, size or vertical.
+This allows a D2C brand to limit the risk of any given campaign — a crucial advantage for any D2C business, no matter your goals, size, or vertical.